kvnsai/Timeline/README.md

 1. **DynamoDB Setup**: Store event details in a DynamoDB table named `TimelineTable`.

 2. **S3 Bucket**: Upload images related to historical events to an S3 bucket.
 Ensure the bucket is configured for public access if displaying images on a public webpage.
+Users load static content from here.

 3. **Lambda Function**: Write a Python Lambda function that retrieves data from DynamoDB and generates HTML content for the timeline.
 Insert image URLs dynamically from S3 into the HTML.
+Another lambda Function to insert html file corresponding to each war into S3 bucket

 4. **Deploy Lambda**: Deploy the Lambda function on AWS Lambda with appropriate permissions to access DynamoDB and S3.